VedantMadane/vedantmadane.github.io/_posts/2026-03-29-phainamana.md

     </div>
     <div class="translation-block">
       <div class="poetic-text">Bījāṅkānāṃ hi ghātena, vṛttamānaṃ prajāyate |<br>Jyākoṭijyāsvarūpeṇa, ghāto bhramati maṇḍale || 6 ||</div>
-      <div class="prose-text"><strong>Translation:</strong> Indeed, by the exponentiation of algebraic numbers, the measure of the circle is born.
+      <div class="prose-text" markdown="1"><strong>Translation:</strong> Indeed, by the exponentiation of algebraic numbers, the measure of the circle is born.
 In the form of sine (jyā) and cosine (koṭijyā), the exponent rotates in a circle.</div>
     </div>
   </section>